Protect Your Garage Door From Getting Hacked: 5 Important Tips

 Step 2: Press the transmitter twice.

 On the remote control, press the transmitter button twice whilst pressing the door code button.
-This will sync the garage door and remote control in order to operate your garage door successfully.
+This will sync the garage door and remote control in order to operate your electric garage door successfully.